 - Preventing roof leaks

 The time to start preparing for the next extreme winter weather event is now.
-If you haven’t conducted a maintenance, repair and operations inspecting at your facility, you may be at risk when winter weather strikes next.
+If you haven’t conducted maintenance, repair, and operations inspecting your facility, you may be at risk when winter weather strikes next.